A Guide to Implementing the Theory of

 reconcile our experience of the success of low inventory systems such as just-in-time

 and complete our bridge (24).
-Now if we decrease inventory we

-in advance.
 In fact maybe

 our thinking in drawing these diagrams is also subject to inertia.
 We should remove the departmental